Generate random passwords of arbitrary length and arbitrary alphabet.

 );

-You may run this program as an applet in your web browser.
+to generate a random password from the command line.
+You may also run this program as an applet in your web browser

 To run the program use the following command line: